paksas/paksas.github.io/_posts/2026-06-06-the-door-i-kept-finding-locked.md

 There's an obvious way out of all this.
 If I could point to one real customer who actually needs the thing I want to build, the co-founders and the money tend to follow - people don't bet on you, they bet on the pull you've already created.
 That's the whole reason "find a customer first" exists as advice.
 So the cure for "nothing sticks, no one wants to join me" is sitting right there in plain sight - go find the customer who's hurting, and let the rest follow (hopefully).

+I even wrote [a whole other piece]({% post_url 2026-06-06-push-ahead-or-pivot %}) convincing myself of exactly this - that what matters in the end isn't whether you stay or leave, but whether you walk away with something real to show for it.
+I believe every word of it.

 But I don't do it, and not for a lack of conviction, but because I'm afraid.
 I'm afraid I don't have an idea to discuss (or I have too many and can't choose).
 I'm afraid they won't want to talk to me, because why would they if I have nothing to offer.
 And I'm afraid they'll hand me some menial task their own team doesn't want.

 Read that third one again - sounds familiar?